Phalcode/gamevault-docs/docs/gamevault-plus/cloud-saves.md

 ## How It Works

 GameVault integrates with [Ludusavi](https://github.com/mtkennerly/ludusavi), an open-source savefile manager that supports a wide variety of games.
 If a particular game supports cloud saves, you’ll see **“Cloud saves”** on its Game page, right above your personal progress summary.
+The Indicator may take a second to load.

-:::warning DISCLAIMER: Reliability of the Indicator The **"Cloud Saves" indicator** is **not** guaranteed to be **100% accurate** due to the nature of DRM-free games.
+:::info Reliability of the Indicator
+The **"Cloud Saves" indicator** is **not** guaranteed to be **100% accurate** due to the nature of DRM-free games.
 It simply checks whether the game name **closely matches** an entry in the **[Ludusavi manifest](https://github.com/mtkennerly/ludusavi-manifest)**.
 You can see what game it matched to by hovering over the up- or download buttons.
 In some cases, even if it does match, your specific installation might not be supported.
 This is **just an indicator**, and **false positives or negatives** can occur.
 The only way to be sure is to **test it yourself**.
 As a rule of thumb, if a game is **popular and well-documented on [PCGamingWiki](https://www.pcgamingwiki.com/)** - and therefore in the [Ludusavi manifest](https://github.com/mtkennerly/ludusavi-manifest) - it is **more likely to be supported**.
 :::